amadeuio/fruits-store/README.md

   <img src="public/screenshots/screenshot2.png" width="650px" alt="screenshot">
 </p>
 <h2 align="center">
-  <a href="https://amadeuio.github.io/fruits-store">👉 Demo</a>
+  <a href="https://fruitsstoremarket.netlify.app/">👉 Demo</a>
 </h2>

 ## About

-The app features the standard e-commerce store features and uses fruits as example products (with fun fruit emojis).
-Users can easily browse, search, view detailed product info, add products to bag or favorites, and visit the bag to simulate a mock checkout process.
+The app contains the standard e-commerce store features and uses fruits as example products (with fun fruit emojis).
+Users can easily browse, search, view detailed product info, add products to bag or favorites, edit the bag contents, and visit it to simulate a mock checkout process.
 The app focuses on simplicity and user-friendliness.

 ## Features